FLOSSforScience/FLOSSforScience.github.io/_posts/2019-01-01-season-2-episode-1.markdown

 podcast_subtitle: An interview with Bruno Blais
 #Description of the podcast
 podcast_description: |
-  For episode 8, we interviewed Bruno Blais about his utilization of open source software in his research about solid-liquid mixing.
-We started our conversation by talking about the different kinds of software packages he uses in his simulation workflow.
-We then asked him why and when he has decided to use FLOSS tools in is research.
-Following that, we talked about his philosophical and practical reasons to use FLOSS.
-He then shared with us how he contributes to the software he is using in his daily research.
-Finally, we talked with him about the significance of FLOSS for the openness of science and how it affects the society as a whole.
-This episode is the first of series about computer simulations.
-Follow us to be informed when we will release our next episode about the open source meshing tool GMSH.
+  For episode 13, we interviewed Martin Owens, a British Free Software contractor based in Boston Massachusetts, during the 2018 Boston Inkscape Hackfest, about the Inkscape project.
+After a brief presentation of Inkscape, we talked about the svg file format and the compatibility of Inkscape with other commercial proprietary offerings.
+He presented us a list of features planned for Inkscape 1.0, the next major version.
+We discussed about Inkscape in science and the wider importance of free software and open science.
+Follow us to be informed when we will release our next episode about the GNU image manipulation program aka GIMP.
 ---

 <audio controls>